Analysis of Edge Mismatch and Output Power Degradation in Cascoded Class-D Power Amplifiers Using Dual-Range Voltage Level Shifters: Introduction

-This paper is organized as follows: Section~\ref{sec_litrev} reviews VLS topologies and compares the performance of various VLS types, while in its following section, Section~\ref{sec_analys}, synchronisation effects of utilizing VLS in stacked class-D PAs were analyzed.
-Moreover, Section~\ref{sec_prop} describes the proposed design.
-Section~\ref{sec_res} presents measurement results, and Section~\ref{sec_conc} concludes the work.
+This paper is organized as follows.
+Section~\ref{sec_litrev} reviews and compares conventional \ac{VLS} topologies.
+Section~\ref{sec_analys} analyzes the impact of drive-signal timing mismatch on the output power of cascoded class-D \acp{PA}.
+Section~\ref{sec_prop} describes the proposed \ac{HVLS} design and its analytical model.
+Section~\ref{sec_sim} presents simulation results for both analog and digital applications, and Section~\ref{sec_res} presents measurement results, followed by Section~\ref{sec_conc}, which concludes the work.